RobertoLangarica/quasar-app-extension-api-wrapper/README.md

 1. **Masive requests:** There is out of the box support for bulk calls that allows multiple requests in a single call. for more information refer to the _How To use it_ section on this readme.

 1. **Vuex integration:** The extension came with Vuex store integration for state monitoring.
-During boot phase a module is registered to Vuex with the next information:
+During Quasar boot phase a module is registered to Vuex with the next information:
    1. Working: Indicating that is at least one request executing `this.$store.state.APIwrapper.working`
    1. Uploading: Indicating that is at least one request executing with a method different from `GET` `this.$store.state.APIwrapper.uploading`
    1. Downloading: Indicating that is at least one request executing with a method equal to `GET` `this.$store.state.APIwrapper.downloading`